Eating Right: Your Nutrition and Diet

 You will need to have regular dental checkups and cleanings.
 If you experience any dental pain you need to contact your dentist immediately.
 You will need to take antibiotics before any dental work and cleanings.
 Please inform the transplant team or primary care physician of your dental appointment at least 5 to 7 days in advance.

 Good hygiene is essential in the immunosuppressed transplant recipient.
 It is important to clean your incision with soap and water on a daily basis.
 You may even be asked to shower twice a day to improve the healing of your incision.
-If you notice any thick, foul -smelling drainage from your incision, or the area around your incision is red or warm to the touch, or there is any widening or opening of your incision contact your transplant team immediately.
+If you notice any thick, foul-smelling drainage from your incision, if the area around your incision is red or warm to the touch, or if there is any widening or opening of your incision, contact your transplant team immediately.

 Do not drink alcoholic beverages.
 Alcohol and some of your medications are broken down by the liver.
 Mixing alcohol and your medications can lead to liver damage.
 The medications that are broken down by your liver are Cyclosporine, Neoral, Prograf and Imuran.

 It has been determined by the Surgeon General that smoking can be harmful to your health.
 It is recommended that you do not start smoking after transplant.
 If you already smoke, it is strongly recommended that you stop smoking.

 This will depend on your recovery, and length of recovery is individualized.
 The usual time for returning to work is 4 to 6 weeks.
 For driving the usual time is 4 weeks.

 Traveling and Immunizations

 If you plan to travel please let your transplant coordinator know ahead of time.
 Foreign travel may require immunization.
 Transplant patients can not receive live virus immunizations (small pox, measles, etc.).
 Ask your transplant team to send a letter to your local passport bureau stating that you cannot receive these vaccines.
 Because you are not immunized, some foreign travel may not be safe for you.